United Kingdom National Accounts – The Blue Book: Other analyses and derived statistics

-Includes chapters 8 (Percentage Distributions and Growth Rates), 9 (Fixed Capital Formation Supplementary Tables), 10 (National Balance Sheet), 11 (Public Sector Supplementary Tables) and 12 (Statistics for European Union Purposes).
+This includes chapters 8 (Percentage Distributions and Growth Rates), 9 (Fixed Capital Formation Supplementary Tables), 10 (National Balance Sheet), 11 (Public Sector Supplementary Tables) and 12 (Statistics for European Union Purposes).
 These cover other additional analyses.
 It includes tables showing the percentage growth rates of the main aggregates and supplementary tables for capital consumption, gross fixed capital formation, capital stock, non-financial balance sheets, public sector data, and GNI consistent with the European System of Accounts (ESA95) compiled for EU budgetary purposes.

 UK Environmental Accounts

-Includes chapter 13; Environmental Accounts.
+This includes chapter 13; Environmental Accounts.
 Environmental Accounts are "satellite accounts" to the main National Accounts.
 Satellite accounts are extensions to National Accounts, which facilitate analysis of the wider impact of economic change.
 They are compiled in accordance with the System of Integrated Environmental and Economic Accounting (SEEA), which closely follows the UN System of National Accounts (SNA).

 Environmental Accounts measure the impacts of the economy on the environment (e.g. pollution) and how the environment contributes to the economy (e.g. use of raw materials, resource efficiency, etc.) by using the accounting framework and concepts of the national accounts.
 UK Environmental Accounts are used to inform sustainable development policy, to model impacts of fiscal or monetary measures and to evaluate the environmental impacts of different sectors of the economy.
 Most data are provided in units of physical measurement (mass or volume), although some are in monetary units, where this is the most relevant or the only data available.

 The government pledged to develop full UK Environmental Accounts by 2020.
 In December 2012, the Office for National Statistics (ONS) in partnership with the Department for Environment, Food and Rural Affairs (Defra) published a 'roadmap' that set out the timeline for the project to incorporate natural capital into the national accounts.
 The Natural Capital Committee was providing advice to help inform this project.
 These accounts, once complete, will enable natural capital to be incorporated into mainstream economic decision-making.

 Environmental Accounts in this chapter are separated into three categories: